gpozzetti/dummy_user_model/README.md

 # TODO - 05/05/2021
 - to give the user the possibility of choosing a colour in the profile page
 - to change the theme accordingly
-- to to ask the user for his/her birthday
+- to ask the user for his/her birthday
 - to create a countdown again in the profile page
 - bugs and security analyses:
   * IT security team is scared that this would make us vulnerable to sql injection.